Language politics: Colonialism

 Colonialism is a significant context in which linguistic discrimination takes place.
-When territories were colonized for the purpose of settlement buildling, indigenous languages became gravely endangered because the native speaker groups were either destroyed by war and disease, or had undergone a partial language shift to speak their master's language.
+When territories were colonized for the purpose of settlement building, indigenous languages became gravely endangered because the native speaker groups were either destroyed by war and disease, or had undergone a partial language shift to speak their master's language.
 In exploitation colonies however, colonizers would usually only teach their language to a select group of locals.
 In postcolonial states like India, it was observed that the difference in language education had widened the socioeconomic class divide.
 Thus, access to education, social mobility, and economic opportunities were deprived of the locals who had not learnt the colonial language of before.

 Approximately 1.35 billion people in the world now speak English, with about 360 million native English speakers.
 As of 2015, more than 75% of all scientific papers were published in English.
 English is also the most commonly studied foreign language in the world.
 This global prevalence of English can be attributed to many developments that have occurred in recent history, namely, the expansion of the British Empire, which has resulted in the establishment of English as an official language in at least 75 countries.
 David Crystal gives a detailed explanation about the spread of English worldwide in Chapter 9 of A History of the English Language (ed.
 Richard M. Hogg).
 Robert Phillipson has posited this is an example of linguistic imperialism.
 However, this notion is contested in the field of applied linguistics.